DreamXLab/DreamXLab.github.io/_pages/about.md

     }

 Deep_Tech_Entrepreneur:
-  enabled: true
+  enabled: false
   content: "I actively support former students and postdoctoral researchers in launching deep-tech startups.
 I am also deeply engaged in commercializing our research by collaborating directly with customers, industry partners, investors, and university technology transfer offices to bring our innovations to market and drive real-world impact."
 Engineer_and_Economic_Consultant:
-  enabled: true
+  enabled: false
   content: "While I devote most of my time to advancing AI and robotics, I may occasionally engage in engineering and economics consulting when opportunities align with relevance, interest, and real-world impact.
 I approach these engagements not only as a contributor but also as a learner, leveraging them to extract use-case intelligence and structural insights that inform both research and innovation.
 In engineering, I provide expertise in construction, infrastructure, and energy systems, with a particular focus on data center design, delivery, and operations.
 In economics, I provide expertise in capital project planning, freight and logistics strategy, digital transformation, automation and technology adoption, as well as market and policy intelligence."
 Educator:
-  enabled: true
+  enabled: false
   content: "Civil engineering is far more than it is often perceived to be—“digging dirt,” “pouring concrete,” or “counting traffic.”
 It encompasses every dimension of what, where, and how we inhabit, sustain, and evolve life on Earth and beyond in daily life and under extreme conditions.
 It is a discipline fundamentally rooted in service to humanity and the advancement of civilization.
 As an educator, I view teaching not only as the transfer of knowledge, but also as a shared intellectual expedition.
 I engage with students across disciplines and levels, learning and evolving together as we envision and engineer the future of our natural and built environments.
 Together, we ground emerging technologies in the realities of how people live, move, connect, and create, transforming grand challenges into pathways for progress and lasting impact."

 announcements: